Developer’s Guide¶

 Continuous integration is performed by Travis CI.
 This service runs the

-unit tests on all support versions, as well as runs against the minimum package versions. flake8
+unit tests on all support versions, as well as runs against the minimum package versions. flake8 is also run

 against the code to check formatting.
 Travis is also used to build the documentation and to run the examples to